(updated 06/01/2026)

 ARTICLE X AMENDMENTS

-Amendments to these By-laws may be adopted by a two-thirds (2/3) majority of the total Association membership eligible to vote.
-Amending legislation must be introduced and distributed to the membership at least fourteen (14) calendar days in advance of the meeting at which the voting will take place.
+Amendments to these By-laws may be adopted by a two-thirds (2/3) majority of the Association members voting.
+Proposed amendments must be introduced and distributed to the membership at least fourteen (14) calendar days prior to the meeting at which the vote will occur.